szabv/project-development-framework/reasearch/research-methodology.md

   - Note bottlenecks, constraints, and opportunities directly from the implementation and runtime behavior.

 - **Clarify goals and constraints**
-  - Capture explicit targets (quality metrics, latency p95, budget ceilings, scale assumptions).
+  - Capture explicit targets and desired outcomes (for example, quality or accuracy metrics, latency goals, usability improvements, cost ceilings, scale assumptions).
+  - If the user request does not clearly state the point of the research or the goals, pause and ask for clarification before going deep.
-  - Record migration goals (e.g., model/vendor changes) and any platform preferences (AWS-only, serverless, etc.).
+  - Record any relevant platform, technology, or process preferences and constraints.

 - **Survey domain practices and options**
   - For each major area of the topic (e.g., architecture, data, models, UX, operations), gather current best practices and commonly recommended patterns.